kishan19/KishanDS-Initiatives/Cricket/README.md

 - Automated data pipelines for extraction of Match notes data
 - Dashboard with key metrics of referrals

+Dashboard for automated ODI, TEST and T20 analysis

+Data:
+- Capture keeper (done)
+- Capture captain of team (done)

 Edge cases

-- Retired out affecting active partnership
+- Retired out affecting active partnership (done)
-- Extras of same ball in over commentary
+- Extras of same ball in over commentary (done)
-- Ordering innings list
+- Ordering innings list (done)
-- Capturing change of keeper during particular event
+- Capturing change of keeper during particular event  (manual override based on aware events)
+- If there are 3 innings, then reverse keeper order and captain order- in terms of count (manual override now for <=3 innings in test)

 ### Commentary references